© All Rights Reserved melmonson

 Dunedin is the country's fifth largest city, located on the southeast coast of South Island.
 It has been described as a southern hemisphere version of Edinburgh due to the high numbers of Scottish immigrants who have settled here.
 The city is located on the southeastern coast of the South Island, on the Otago Peninsula.
 It is home to numerous 19th century buildings from an era when it was New Zealand's largest city.
 It is home to the University of Otago, New Zealand's oldest university and the South Island's largest employer.
 During the university summer holiday (November - February), the city is notably quieter as a result.

 The South Island on average is colder than the North Island.
 Summers last from December to March with generally warm weather, around or slightly above 20 degrees Celsius on average though hot days up to 35 degrees are not unheard of, especially in the north and east of the island.
 Winters last from June to September with cool to cold weather and snow in the moutains.
 The westcoast of the island can be particularly wet and rain is possible in all months.
 Nelson on the other hand, in the north, is one of the sunniest places in New Zealand.

 Christchurch International Airport (CHC) is 12 kilometres northwest of Christchurch and was originally opened in 1953.
 The airport has connections to all cities in New Zealand, most major cities in Oceania and a few other international destinations.
 Air New Zealand and Air Chathams operate most of the domestic flights.
-While international flights, even some as far away as Bangkok, Dubai or Seoul, are operated by Air Pacific, Emirates, Jetstar, Korean Air, Pacific Blue, Qantas and Singapore Airlines.
+While international flights, even some as far away as Bangkok, Dubai or Seoul, are operated by Fiji Airways, Emirates, Jetstar, Korean Air, Pacific Blue, Qantas and Singapore Airlines.